 Go for a color complementing the rest of the ensemble.
 Safe choices are white, beige, light pink, light blue, blue, green, red, grey, black.

-The tie is a must have accessory to the male business attire for a cabin crew interview.
+The tie is a must-have accessory for the male business attire for a cabin crew interview.
 Go for a simple design and pattern that matches your suit and shirt.
 Learn how to do a double knot (Windsor knot) here.

 Stay away from cartoons on the tie as well as leather ties, bow ties or scarfs.

 Dark shoes (black, brown, navy or grey), perfectly polished.
-No light colors, sport shoes, sandals, boots, high heels, inserts or fashion pieces.
+No light colors, sports shoes, sandals, boots, high heels, inserts or fashion pieces.